dengking/discrete/docs/Algorithm/Search-algorithms/State-space-search/App/Complete-n-ary-tree/Exact-cover/DLX/index.md

 3、为什么cover和uncover是朝着相反的方向

+why cover and uncover function iterate towards reverse direction in dancing link algorithm

+> In the Dancing Links algorithm, the "cover" and "uncover" functions iterate in the reverse direction to efficiently backtrack and restore the state of the algorithm.
+>
+> The Dancing Links algorithm is used to solve exact cover problems, such as the Sudoku puzzle or the N-Queens problem.
+It is based on the idea of representing the problem as a matrix of 0s and 1s, where each row represents a constraint and each column represents a choice.
+The goal is to find a combination of choices that satisfies all the constraints.
+>
+> The "cover" function is used to remove a column from the matrix and all rows that intersect with that column.
+This removal is done by updating the links between the neighboring nodes in the matrix.
+The purpose of covering a column is to indicate that a choice has been made and to prevent it from being chosen again in subsequent iterations.
+>
+> On the other hand, the "uncover" function is used to restore a previously covered column and its associated rows.
+It reverses the changes made by the "cover" function, restoring the links between the nodes and allowing the algorithm to explore other possible choices.
+>
+> By iterating in the reverse direction during the "uncover" operation, the algorithm can efficiently backtrack to the previous state and explore alternative choices.
+This is crucial for finding all possible solutions to the exact cover problem.
+>
+> In summary, the reverse direction of iteration in the "cover" and "uncover" functions in the Dancing Links algorithm allows for efficient backtracking and exploration of alternative choices to find all possible solutions.

 ## wikipedia [Knuth's Algorithm X](https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X)

 **Algorithm X** is an [algorithm](https://en.wikipedia.org/wiki/Algorithm) for solving the [exact cover](https://en.wikipedia.org/wiki/Exact_cover) problem.
 It is a straightforward [recursive](https://en.wikipedia.org/wiki/Recursion_(computer_science)), [nondeterministic](https://en.wikipedia.org/wiki/Nondeterministic_algorithm), [depth-first](https://en.wikipedia.org/wiki/Depth-first), [backtracking](https://en.wikipedia.org/wiki/Backtracking) algorithm used by [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth) to demonstrate an efficient implementation called DLX, which uses the [dancing links](https://en.wikipedia.org/wiki/Dancing_links) technique.